What are the consequences of the release of iOS14 on the module's Facebook Pixel?

 - How to customize my Facebook Shop?

-- How to add the "Shop" tab on my Facebook Page?
+- How to add the "Shop" tab on my Facebook Page and my Instagram business account?

 - How to create a Facebook Page?